astro-otter/otter/paper/paper.md

 One of our primary goals of OTTER is ease of access to the dataset, including a way to programmatically access it to make the curation of large transient samples easier.
-ArangoDB has built in RESTful API endpoints for progrommatic access to the data.
+ArangoDB has a built-in RESTful API for progrommatic access to the data.
 However, the API endpoints expect queries in the syntax of the "Arango Query Language" (AQL).
-This would provide a barrier to use of the detailed dataset available for busy astronomers who do not have the time to learn yet another query language (on top of the existing SQL and Astronomy Data Query Language, or ADQL).
+Learning a new query language creates a barrier for user programmatic access to the indispensable dataset available in the OTTER catalog.

 To help overcome this barrier, we present an object-oriented Python API for access to the OTTER dataset.
-This API acts as a "wrapper" on the RESTful API with many additions that make it easier to access and analyze the dataset.
-Some of the more notable components include the following.
+This API acts as a thick wrapper on the AQL-based API, with many additions that make it easier to access and analyze the dataset.
+Some of the more notable components include the following:

 * In OTTER we store photometry as close to the actual published value as possible.
 This makes the data more reproducible since it does not rely on complex processing scripts that may have unknown bugs.
 However, this also means that the data is not stored in consistent units (but the units of the photometry point is stored).
-In the OTTER API we automatically convert the photometry for the user into requested units.
-Specifically, this is done in the `Otter.get_phot` and `Transient.clean_photometry` methods.
-This conversion is done using the python package synphot [@stsci_development_team_synphot_2018].
+In the OTTER API we automatically convert the photometry into the user-requested units.
+  Specifically, this is done in the
+  `Otter.get_phot` and `Transient.clean_photometry` methods.
+This
+  conversion is done using astropy [@astropy_collaboration_astropy_2013; @astropy_collaboration_astropy_2018;
+  @astropy_collaboration_astropy_2022] and synphot [@stsci_development_team_synphot_2018].
 * The raw data from some astronomical observations is made public and reduced[^2] by multiple astronomers.
-Depending on the differences in the reduction methodology this may produce slightly different flux measurements.
+Depending on the differences in the reduction methodology this may produce different flux measurements.
 If this is the case, we store both flux measurements in the OTTER database to allow the user to choose their preferred reduction.
-  However, to help users de-duplicate these datasets while curating large datasets  we provide an automated algorithm method for finding duplicates and choosing only one of the multiple reductions.
+  However, to help users de-duplicate these datasets while curating large samples, we provide an automated algorithm method for finding duplicates and choosing only one of the multiple reductions.
 This is done in the `Transient.deduplicate_photometry` method.
 * Sometimes users want to quickly view the photometry for a specific transient